eglisonsouza/Receipt.Extract/README.md

 ## Overview

-The Receipt Extract Service is a .NET 8 project designed to extract product information from HTML receipts.
-It consists of an Azure Function that processes HTTP requests and a service that handles the extraction logic.
+The Receipt Extract Service is a .NET 8 project designed to extract product information from HTML receipts and send the extracted data to an Azure Service Bus topic.
+It consists of an Azure Function that processes HTTP requests, a service that handles the extraction logic, and a service that sends messages to the Service Bus.

 ## Project Structure

-- **Receipt.Extract/Services/InvoiceExtractService.cs**: Contains the `InvoiceExtractService` class, which implements the `IInvoiceExtractService` interface.
+- **Receipt.Extract/Services/ReceiptExtract/ReceiptExtractService.cs**: Contains the `ReceiptExtractService` class, which implements the `IReceiptExtractService` interface.
 This service is responsible for extracting product details from HTML receipts.
+- **Receipt.Extract/Services/ServiceBus/ServiceBusProduct.cs**: Contains the `ServiceBusProduct` class, which extends the `ServiceBus` class and implements the `IServiceBus` interface.
+This service is responsible for sending product details to the Azure Service Bus.
-- **Receipt.Extract/ReceiptExtractFunction.cs**: Contains the `ReceiptExtractFunction` class, which is an Azure Function that handles HTTP requests to extract receipt information.
+- **Receipt.Extract/ReceiptExtractFunction.cs**: Contains the `ReceiptExtractFunction` class, which is an Azure Function that handles HTTP requests to extract receipt information and send it to the Service Bus.

 ## Technologies Used

 - .NET 8
 - C# 12.0
 - Azure Functions
+- Azure Service Bus
 - HtmlAgilityPack
+- System.Text.Json

 ## Installation